 The Commerce Commission has again delayed giving clearance to Telecom to buy the last block of management rights for 700MHz spectrum.

-From the outside it looks like another set of crossed wires between the Commerce Commission doing its job of promoting market competition and misguided government policy.
+From the outside, it looks like another set of crossed wires between the Commerce Commission doing its job of promoting market competition and misguided government policy.

 To put things in perspective, that last chunk of unsold spectrum is only a couple of percent of the total.

-Even though the 700 MHz band is the wireless equivalent of prime real estate, on its own it probably isn’t enough to tilt the balance one way or another.
-On the other hand, if the Commerce Commission wants to start unpicking the lack of competition in mobile phone spectrum, this would be a good place to start.
+Even though the 700 MHz band is the wireless equivalent of prime real estate, on its own, it probably isn’t enough to tilt the balance one way or another.
+On the other hand, if the Commerce Commission wants to start unpicking the lack of competition in the mobile phone spectrum, this would be a good place to start.